logger - log messages

 The logger utility saves a message, in an unspecified manner and format, containing the string operands provided by the user.
 The messages are expected to be evaluated later by personnel performing system administration tasks.

-It is implementation-dependent whether messages written in locales other than the POSIX locale are effective.
+It is implementation-defined whether messages written in locales other than the POSIX locale are effective.

-The following environment variables affect the execution of logger:
+The following environment variables shall affect the execution of logger:

 - Successful completion.

 This utility allows logging of information for later use by a system administrator or programmer in determining why non-interactive utilities have failed.
 The locations of the saved messages, their format, and retention period are all unspecified.
 There is no method for a conforming application to read messages, once written.

 A batch application, running non-interactively, tries to read a configuration file and fails; it may attempt to notify the system administrator with:logger myname: unable to read file foo. [timestamp]

 The standard developers believed strongly that some method of alerting administrators to errors was necessary.
 The obvious example is a batch utility, running non-interactively, that is unable to read its configuration files or that is unable to create or write its results file.
 However, the standard developers did not wish to define the format or delivery mechanisms as they have historically been (and will probably continue to be) very system-specific, as well as involving functionality clearly outside the scope of this volume of POSIX.1-2008.